prebid/prebid.github.io/prebid-mobile/pbm-api/android/pbm-plugin-renderer.md

 ### Setup

 * Create your implementation from the interface `PluginEventListener`
-* Handle your plugin event listener on your plugin renderer
+* Handle your plugin event listener on your Plugin Renderer
 * Implement the interface on the class you want to listen the events
 * Set your listener on your `BannerView` instance or `InterstitialAdUnit` instance